khulnasoft/SecureFlow/README.md

 To try PatrOwl, install it by reading the [Installation Guide](https://github.com/Patrowl/PatrowlDocs/blob/master/installation/installation-guide.md) and the [User Guide](https://github.com/Patrowl/PatrowlDocs/blob/master/installation/user-guide.md).

 # Architecture
-Fully-Developed in Python, PatrOwl is composed of a Front-end application **SecureFlow** (Django) communicating with one or multiple **PatrowlEngines** micro-applications (Flask) which perform the scans, analyze the results and format them in a normalized way.
+Fully-Developed in Python, PatrOwl is composed of a Front-end application **SecureFlow** (Django) communicating with one or multiple **SecureFlow** micro-applications (Flask) which perform the scans, analyze the results and format them in a normalized way.
 It remains incredibly easy to customize all components.
 Asynchronous tasks and engine scalability are supported by RabbitMQ and Celery.
 ![Architecture](https://github.com/Patrowl/PatrowlDocs/blob/master/images/userguide/technical-overview.png)
 The SecureFlow application is reachable using the embedded WEB interface or using the JSON-API.
-PatrowlEngines are only available through generic JSON-API calls (see Documentation).
+SecureFlow are only available through generic JSON-API calls (see Documentation).

 # License
 PatrOwl is an open source and free software released under the [AGPL](https://github.com/Patrowl/SecureFlow/blob/master/LICENSE) (Affero General Public License).
 We are committed to ensure that PatrOwl will remain a free and open source project on the long-run.